Code of Conduct

 You can report violations in the following ways:

-- Direct message @stacie in the Collab Lab Slack workspace
+- Direct message @stacie, @lisa, @michelle, and/or @adrienne in the Collab Lab Slack workspace

 If a participant engages in harassing behavior, RESPONSE TEAM may take any action they deem appropriate, up to and including expulsion from all Collab Lab spaces and identification of the participant as a harasser to other Collab Lab members or the general public.